Miro8D/livedrop-michel/docs/deployment-guide.md

 This document explains how to deploy and run the Shoplite system, including the database, backend API, frontend interface, and the LLM service.

+The project can be visited [here](https://livedrop-michel.vercel.app/)

+The API is hosted on https://livedrop-l0el.onrender.com/

 ---

 ## 1. MongoDB Atlas Setup